Scuba Diving in France

 Scuba Diving Centers, Shops & Resorts in France

-Guide to Going Scuba Diving in France
+A Guide to Scuba Diving in France

 When thinking about going scuba diving in Europe, we imagine France is probably not the first country which comes to mind.
 France is the perfect dive destination for beginners and advanced divers, shops will be able to organize everything to suit most needs and levels of experience.
 You can choose to go diving in Southern France in the warmer Mediterranean Sea where there are reef and wreck dives, or in the North of the country you can visit places like the beaches of Normandy and then go diving to see famous wrecks from World War II.